logo elektroda

 So, questions for the more experienced:

-1) My guess is that this PZEM-004 v3 does not have the ability to energy energy in two directions?
+1) My guess is that this PZEM-004 v3 does not have the ability to measure energy in two directions?
 Because looking briefly at the communication protocol - I do not see this parameter (energy direction) anywhere - but maybe I am wrong?

 2) If not PZEM, what else could be integrated with ESP / ESP32 to measure 1 or 3 phases in two directions?